CVE-2005-1918

 02 // Vulnerability Mechanism

-Step 3: Extraction Trigger: The victim extracts the malicious tar archive using the vulnerable tar utility.
+Step 3: User Interaction: A user on the vulnerable system, or an automated process, extracts the malicious tar archive using the vulnerable GNU tar utility.

 03 // Deep Technical Analysis